alecristia/CDSwordSeg/README.txt

 3. Run segmentation as follows:

+3.1.
+Compute it on your machine

     cd /YOUR_ABSOLUTE_PATH_GOES_HERE/algoComp/pipeline
     # often, this will be:
     cd ../algoComp/pipeline
     ./segment_one_corpus.sh $KEYNAME $RESFOLDER $LANGUAGE > outputCDS.txt

+3.2.
+Compute it on the cluster

+TODO These part need to be tested/reviewed

+If you want to run the segmentation process on a cluster managed by Sun Grid Engine ('qsub' command needed), provide a 4th argument to the ./segment_one_corpus.sh script.
+Only the absence/presence of the 4th argument matters, not its content.
+See pipeline/clusterize.sh for more details.

+    cd ../algoComp/pipeline
+    ./segment_one_corpus.sh $KEYNAME $RESFOLDER $LANGUAGE non_empty > outputCDS.txt

 4. This will result in many files being added to your output directory (specified in step 2 of this Part 2).
 The most interesting one